Legal Resources

 Price-fixing agreements are not the only arrangements blockchain participants should avoid.
 The improper exchange of competitively sensitive information within the blockchain––especially when shared with other network participants who also happen to be competitors or potential competitors––may result in unlawful coordination.
 The same blockchain participants may also coordinate with other rivals from outside the blockchain itself (either blockchain or non-blockchain competitors) and share competitively sensitive information that affects prices or restricts output in a specific product market or application.

-But these exchanges are not presumed to be “per se” unlawful and are usually analyzed under the rule of reason, balancing their anticompetitive impact, if any, against their procompetitive benefits.
-This requires a case-by-case analysis, which is based on different factors such as (i) the characteristics of the market––whether it involves competitors, together with the degree of concentration and transparency, (ii) the frequency and market coverage of the information exchanges; and (iii) the characteristics of the information being exchanged, notably its age (e.g. current or historical), its aggregated or individualized nature, and its strategic nature, among others.
+But these exchanges are not presumed to be "per se" unlawful and are usually analyzed under the rule of reason, balancing their anticompetitive impact, if any, against their procompetitive benefits.
+This requires a case-by-case analysis, which is based on different factors such as (1) the characteristics of the market––whether it involves competitors, together with the degree of concentration and transparency; (2) the frequency and market coverage of the information exchanges; and (3) the characteristics of the information being exchanged, notably its age (e.g., current or historical), its aggregated or individualized nature, and its strategic nature, among others.

 Thus, for example, a private blockchain with few competitors where they exchange competitively sensitive information, may lead to a collusive agreement that is easy for its participants to monitor and retaliate in case of deviation.
 Monitoring for procompetitive reasons, such as free riding, is expected in any business industry.
 There is nothing wrong with that.
 But blockchain participants may also use smart contracts to establish automatic mechanisms to punish competitors if they decide to deviate from a collusive agreement.
 In case of tacit collusion in concentrated markets, such coordination might not even be necessary.
 And these include not only horizontal collusive agreements among competitors, but also vertical restraints in a supply contract upstream, or a retail one downstream, allowing any deviation from pricing limitations or exclusivity agreements to be easily detected.

 The best way to eliminate antitrust risks among competitors when sharing competitively sensitive information in a blockchain is to avoid such exchange in the first place.
-If that’s not possible, blockchain participants must encrypt any sensitive data and restrict its access within each participant exclusively to key employees not involved in pricing or business strategic decisions.
+If that's not possible, blockchain participants should at least encrypt any sensitive data and restrict its access within each participant exclusively to key employees not involved in pricing or business strategic decisions.

 Private blockchain participants may also breach antitrust rules if they exclude competitors from the blockchain without a legitimate business justification.
 This is called a group boycott or a concerted refusal to deal where multiple entities combine to exclude or otherwise inhibit another party.
 When that "concerted" boycott involves market power or horizontal control over an essential facility or resource, courts typical analyze it under the "per se" rule.

-Thus, if private blockchain participants exclude a competitor from the blockchain, and (i) the DLT is a necessary infrastructure for others to effectively compete, or (ii) its members enjoy market power in the market (application) concerned, they might be subject to antitrust rules unless they can show an objective business justification.
-That’s why membership rules to permissioned blockchains should always be transparent, objective, reasonable and non-discriminatory.
+Thus, if private blockchain participants exclude a competitor from the blockchain, and (1) the DLT is a necessary infrastructure for others to effectively compete, or (2) its members enjoy market power in the market (application) concerned, they might be subject to antitrust restrictions unless they can show an objective business justification that overrides any anticompetitive harm.
+That's why membership rules to permissioned blockchains should always be transparent, objective, reasonable and non-discriminatory.

 Similarly, blockchain participants with market power must also avoid any horizontal collusion with members from other blockchains and non-blockchains when vertically dealing with suppliers or customers.
 A boycott not to deal with upstream or downstream entities, without a legitimate business justification, will create risk of antitrust liability.